St. Petersburg Wills, Trusts & Probate Lawyer

 Probate is required to give effect to the terms of a person’s will and distribute any assets that do not pass outside of probate, such as trusts, life insurance policies, jointly-titled property, and certain retirement accounts or bank accounts, depending on how they are designated.
 Probate is also used to pay debts and taxes owed by the estate and settle any creditor claims against the estate.

 Probate in St. Petersburg is supervised by the Pinellas County Court, but the actual work involved falls on the shoulders of the personal representative of the estate, such as someone nominated in the will to be its executor or otherwise appointed by the court.
 Often, this person is a grieving spouse or child who might be overwhelmed by the numerous jobs required of a probate administrator.
-Meros, Smith, Brennan & Brennan, P.A., can help by providing advice throughout the process and taking on any tasks that are better suited for an experienced probate attorney to handle.
+Meros, Smith, Brennan, Brennan and Gregg, P.A., can help by providing advice throughout the process and taking on any tasks that are better suited for an experienced probate attorney to handle.
 Our probate lawyers can help with every aspect of the Florida probate process, including:

 - Filing the petition in court to open the probate estate